-To give you a deep dive into your metabolic health, the My Nightingale app includes different biomarkers.
+To give you a deep dive into your metabolic health, the My Nightingale blood test and app includes numerous biomarkers.

-Along with the Nightingale Health Index and various health indicators, the results also show numerous individual biomarker measures.
+Along with the Nightingale Health Index and various health indicators, the My Nightingale blood test results also show numerous individual biomarker measures.
 So, what are these biomarkers?
 They are scientifically established health makers from your blood that acts as a foundation for measuring health.
 If you’ve ever played Jenga, think of biological markers (or biomarkers) as the blocks that build the tower of your health.
 They can be anything—fats, sugars, hormones, amino acids and other molecules in your body—which gives an indication about your wellbeing.
 In theory, they are individual health markers with their own individual place and functions in your body.
 Yet, they are interlinked and together create a healthy and balanced system.
-Here’s a closer look at what these measures are and why we track them:
+Here’s a closer look at what these biomarker measures are and why the My Nightingale blood test helps you track them:

 Total cholesterol is the aggregate cholesterol concentration in your bloodstream measured to check your heart health.
 Although most of us think of cholesterol as “something bad”, the fact is, it’s just a type of fatty substance.
 It’s produced in your liver, or comes from food, and is needed to build healthy cells.
 Your body only needs a specific amount of cholesterol and excess of it blocks your blood vessels, which obviously is not good for your heart.
 However, it’s good to remember that the total cholesterol count does not tell the full story.
 For instance, your total cholesterol may be a bit high due to a high “good” HDL-cholesterol level and that’s OK.
 However, if the “bad” LDL-cholesterol levels are high, you may need to pay attention.